Take some seeds, leave some seeds.

-If your flowers are producing seed, or if you have leftover seeds from planting, drop them off in the library for others to use.
+If your flowers are producing seed, or if you have leftover seeds from planting, put them in an envelope and drop them off in the library for others to use.
 Include the name of the seeds and city where they were harvested when you drop them off.

-This library is located at: 12800 Gerard Drive in Eden Prairie.
+This library is located at Nine Mile Creek Discovery Point: 12800 Gerard Drive in Eden Prairie.

 What seeds are currently available?

 Growing information is linked for some, but not all seeds.
 (Links do not constitute an endorsement, nor are they an indication of where the seed comes from.
 Many seeds were donated from local gardens.)

 The outdoor Little Seed Library currently has (as of 1/9/2024):

 Make sure any seeds you donate are clearly labeled.
 Thank you to all those who have donated seeds!